 Dominican Sisters dedicate their lives to prayer and spreading the word of God, taking vows of poverty, chastity and obedience.

-Despite some convents being enclosed, meaning Sisters separate themselves from the affairs of the external world, Greyfriars Convent is open to the public, and the Sisters are regularly to be seen walking the streets of Elgin town centre.
+Despite some convents being enclosed, meaning Sisters separate themselves from the affairs of the external world, Greyfriars Convent is open to the public, and the Sisters are regularly seen walking the streets of Elgin town centre.

 I was certainly greeted very warmly by Sisters Angela Marie and Mary Gianna when I decided to pay the convent a visit.